 With a monthly mobile phone plan, it’s easy to take WiFi for granted.
 But when you travel, things get tricky.
 Either your high roaming charges break a small part of your soul (alongside the realisation that you are addicted to the internet) or WiFi is hard to come by when you need it most – like when you are lost trying to find your guesthouse after your bus drops you off in the arse end of nowhere.

-So when TEP wireless approached me about trying their portable WiFi for travel device, I wasn’t going to turn it down.
+So when wifi providers, TEP wireless approached me about trying their portable WiFi for travel device, I wasn’t going to turn it down.
 Not only am I an internet browsing addict (reading news, looking at pictures of cats and Facebook stalking), but also I need reliable, consistent WiFi for work.
 ALWAYS.
 My sourcing of the internet comes from a steady flow of switching sim cards and saying “Do you have WiFi?” almost daily.

 Why Portable WiFi Rocks

 To a blogger, WiFi is like oxygen and TEP supplied me with a healthy dose.
-This pocket sized handheld device now forms part of my staple travel kit and my only girlie gripe being I want a white one to match my iPhone.
+This pocket-sized handheld device now forms part of my staple travel kit and my only girlie gripe being I want a white one to match my iPhone.

 However, colour is irrelevant to the connection.
 Now I can get 3G wireless internet in Europe, Africa, Asia, the Middle East and Oceania.
 It works in the same way as any other wifi hotspot, except it’s all mine, although I can connect up to five devices to it if I am feeling generous and if you ask nicely.

 Other than that, I can’t complain.
 It’s not bulky (the full kit including charges and a spare battery even comes in a cute and compact pouch), and it connects quickly and easily.
 All you have to do it turn the device on, find the connection on your laptop or phone and enter the password.
-It’s a simple as any standard wifi connection.
+It’s as simple as any standard wifi connection.

 Any little glitches I’ve had with it have been quickly resolved via Skype or e-mails with the TEP support team.
 Internet addicts need these people on call.
 I once had an issue connecting (and I’m sure my e-mails sounded as though I was dying because of it) but it was solved within a day or two with a couple of resets of the device.